 Golden Sun: Dark Dawn has Sveta of Morgal, who among other things hides her status from the heroes for fear they'll think she's involved in the sticky political situations of the plot.
 Once trouble starts, she joins the party to help end the Grave Eclipse and atone for it on her brother's behalf, culminating in an attempted Heroic Sacrifice... and she's one of the most powerful player characters in the game, even without counting her beast form.

-Remilia Scarlet, Embodiment of Scarlet Devil's titular vampire, does not seem to be actual royalty (though she's definitely The Ojou), but her theme is named "Septette for a Dead Princess", which if taken literally would apply this trope to her and her sister Flandre.
-Remilia is an endboss with the power to manipulate Fate.
-Flandre is an EX boss and a certified Person of Mass Destruction.
+Remilia Scarlet, Embodiment of Scarlet Devil's titular vampire, is an Ojou who claims to be a descendent of Dracula, and her theme is named "Septette for a Dead Princess."
+Word Of God is that she's lying and the track name is a misnomer, since there's no princess, no one's dead, and the theme is not even a septette.
+Nevertheless, Remilia is an endboss with the power to manipulate fate, while her little sister Flandre is an EX boss and a certified Person of Mass Destruction.

 Silent Sinner in Blue gives us the Watatsuki sisters.
 Toyohime has what's implied to be a Wave Motion Gun in the form of a fan, and feels confident in a confrontation with Yukari (and is apparently a Reality Warper in her own right, though unlike Yukari she can only manipulate reality on the moon).
 Yorihime can summon gods, and managed to take out several powerful characters in succession.
 Fandom hates them both.
 Especially Yorihime.

 Ten Desires' Toyosatomimi no Miko is a weird case, since she's the same person as the legendary Prince Shotoku.
 Though female, she's referred to as Crown Prince by her followers Mononobe no Futo and Soga no Tojiko, who as high-ranking ladies from early Japan may also qualify as Badass Princesses.